 We are ambitious for what our students can and will achieve.
 Central to our purpose as a school is the curriculum that helps structure the experience students receive each day.
-We aspire that our curriculum is inspirational and motivational helping students of every background to understand and access the vast range of opportunities open to them within and beyond Furze Platt Senior School.
+We aspire to ensure that our curriculum is inspirational and motivational, helping students of every background to understand and access the vast range of opportunities open to them within and beyond Furze Platt Senior School.

 Our aim is to provide students with a curriculum that is stimulating, varied and relevant.
 Our inclusive school gives each student a broad balanced curriculum which is responsive to individual needs and which provides them with the knowledge, skills and attributes necessary for success in further study, in the workplace, and as active participants in all aspects of their lives.